 The Data Governance Council shall consist of employees of the agencies represented on the Board, selected by the Board members from their respective agencies.
 The CDO, or his designee, shall chair the Council.
-The Council shall (i) liaise between state agency operations and the CDO; (ii) advise the CDO on data technology, policy, and governance structure; (iii) administer data governance policies, standards, and best practices, as set by the Board; (iv) oversee data sharing and analytics projects; (v) review open data assets prior to publication; (vi) provide to the Board any reports on the Council's recommendations and work as required by the Board; (vii) develop necessary privacy and ethical standards and policies for Commonwealth Data Trust resources; (viii) monitor the sharing of Commonwealth Data Trust membercontributed data resources; (ix) review and approve new Commonwealth Data Trust-managed data resources; and (x) conduct any other business the CDO deems necessary for Commonwealth Data Trust governance.
+The Council shall (i) liaise between state agency operations and the CDO; (ii) advise the CDO on data technology, policy, and governance structure; (iii) administer data governance policies, standards, and best practices, as set by the Board; (iv) oversee data sharing and analytics projects; (v) review open data assets prior to publication; (vi) provide to the Board any reports on the Council's recommendations and work as required by the Board; (vii) develop necessary privacy and ethical standards and policies for Commonwealth Data Trust resources; (viii) monitor the sharing of Commonwealth Data Trust member-contributed data resources; (ix) review and approve new Commonwealth Data Trust-managed data resources; and (x) conduct any other business the CDO deems necessary for Commonwealth Data Trust governance.

 The Data Governance Council is responsible for the governance of the Commonwealth Data Trust and administration of the permanent governance structure for the Commonwealth.
-The membership of the Data Governance Councilshall be determined by the Executive Data Board.
+The membership of the Data Governance Council shall be determined by the Executive Data Board.
 Agency participation on the council is voluntary if the agency is not a member of the data trust, but highly encouraged since the council acts as a bi-directional communication vehicle between operational units and the Commonwealth CDO.
 The council is expected to meet quarterly to execute the following functions:

-- Advise the Executive Data Board and the Commonwealth Data Commission on technology, policy, and governance strategies to meet the Chapter 679 requirements. - Govern the Commonwealth Data Trust - Provide a governance, policy, and technology framework for information sharing, promoting greater utility and accessibility of data assets - Recommend policies, standards, and guidelines for the formation, operations, and maintenance of the Data Governance Council - Recommend policies, standards, and guidelines for defining, managing, approving, and distributing 'Open Data' maintained by state agencies - Report progress, compliance, and performance to the Executive Data Board and the Commonwealth Data Commission - Coordinate among agency projects and activities, to prevent duplication of functions, and to combine all agency data governance plans into a comprehensive interagency state plan or data analytics.
-Executive branch agencies shall be encouraged to designate at least one agency data steward to serve on the Group and may designate multiple data stewards as appropriate based upon organizational or data system responsibilities.
-The Group shall (i) provide the Board and Council with technical subject matter expertise in support of data policies, standards, and best practices; (ii) implement data sharing and analytics projects promoting data accessibility, sharing, and reuse, thereby reducing redundancy across the Commonwealth; (iii) coordinate and resolve technical stewardship issues for standardized data; (iv) ensure data quality processes and standards are implemented consistently by agencies in the Commonwealth; (v) provide communication and education to data users on the appropriate use, sharing, and protection of the Commonwealth's data assets; (vi) promote the collection and sharing of metadata by registering data assets in the Virginia Data Catalog; (vii) liaise with agency project managers and information technology investment staff to ensure adherence to Commonwealth data standards and data sharing requirements; and (viii) support informed, data-driven decision making through compliance with Commonwealth data policies, standards, and best practices.
+- Advise the Executive Data Board and the Commonwealth Data Commission on technology, policy, and governance strategies to meet the Chapter 679 requirements. - Govern the Commonwealth Data Trust - Provide a governance, policy, and technology framework for information sharing, promoting greater utility and accessibility of data assets - Recommend policies, standards, and guidelines for the formation, operations, and maintenance of the Data Governance Council - Recommend policies, standards, and guidelines for defining, managing, approving, and distributing 'Open Data' maintained by state agencies - Report progress, compliance, and performance to the Executive Data Board and the Commonwealth Data Commission - Coordinate among agency projects and activities, to prevent duplication of functions, and to combine all agency data governance plans into a comprehensive interagency state plan - Ensure that collection, use, and distribution of data is equitable.